sensible-hq/sensible-docs/readme-sync/v0/document-type-classification/1000 - classify.md

 - Outside an extraction workflow.
 For example, determine where to route each document or to label each document in a system of record.

-For best classification results, Sensible recommends that the document type  includes a sample set of reference documents that span the diversity you expect to see in the document type.
+For best classification results, Sensible recommends that the document type includes a sample set of reference documents that represent the diversity you expect to see in the document type.
 To use a document type for classification, Sensible requires that the type contains at least one reference document.

 For more information about classifying documents, see the [Sensible API reference](ref:classify-documents).